 There are two main strategies I have used to assist this process and make it easier on the host and the caterer:

-- I keep an electronic version of my chef card easily accessible to e-mail
+- I keep an electronic version of my chef card easily accessible in e-mail

-- I carry my chef card with me at the wedding
+- I carry a copy of my chef card with me at the wedding in my purse

 The only part of the wedding where I consistently do not consider eating is during the cocktail hour when hors d’oeuvre are served.
 That would take planning that I don’t think is fair or necessary of anyone hosting a wedding.
 In desperate times, I could always pull out a snack from my bag.
 I’ve only done this once as a bridesmaid.
 We had a few glasses of champagne while we were getting ready and I couldn’t eat anything the caterers had sent to us, so I ate my packed snacks.
-I didn’t want the champagne going straight to my head.
-After all, I didn’t want to accidentally trip down the aisle or slur words during my reading at the ceremony!
+I didn’t want the champagne going straight to my head and accidentally trip down the aisle or slur words during my reading at the ceremony!

 Let’s also take a look at a few different scenarios I’ve encountered:

 Scenario #1: If your wedding hosts asked ahead…